thegenerativegeneration/thegenerativegeneration.github.io_bk2/projects/deus-in-machina.md

 preview: /assets/demos/one/preview.png
 ---

-**Deus in Machina was an art installation combining art, religion and AI.
-An AI avatar took on the role of Jesus Christ and interacted with people in a church within the confessional booth.**
+**Deus in Machina was an art installation combining art, religion, and AI.
+An AI avatar based on my face, voice, and mannerisms took on the role of Jesus Christ and interacted with people.
+The installation was placed within the confessional booth of a church.
+People interacted with their voice through the latticed opening between the booth’s two compartments.**

-**The installation ran from September to October 2024.**

-I built the system in my role as a master's assistant and student at the Lucerne University of Applied Sciences and Arts (HSLU).
-The project was a collaboration between the university and the Catholic community church Peterskapelle (Peter's Chapel) in Lucerne, Switzerland.

-This project spread around the world like fire and was featured in many news outlets.

-I chose the way the system interacts with people, basing my decisions on literature on pastoral psychology and my assumptions on how to keep a dialogue going.
-(The AI is isntructed to ask counter questions).
-My face, voice, and mannerisms were used to create the AI avatar.
+The project poses questions about religion in the face of artificial intelligence that increasingly surpasses humans’ in places.
+It presents an exploration of the self in a time when indistinguishable digital copies of ourselves can be created.
+It previews a time to come when we may talk more to the artificial than to the real humans and cautions against such a future.
+People from all walks of life were drawn together to discuss the recent rapid advance of technology and the role of faith in our lives.

+The news of the project spread around the world like fire, being featured in hundreds of international news outlets, radio and TV stations, and on social media, instigating discourse.
+People visit and still keep visiting from all over Switzerland and the world to meet and talk about the exhibition.

 We held a church service together with AI Jesus.

 ![AI Jesus](/assets/img/projects/deus-in-machina/ai_jesus_service.jpg)
-*AI Jesus speaking in the church service in the Peterskapelle*
+*AI Jesus speaking in the exhibition opening in the Peterskapelle*

-I wrote my master thesis on the system.
-Over the course of the thesis I conducted a user study to evaluate how people react to a spiritual AI.
+The installation ran from September to October 2024.

+I built the system as a research assistant and student at the Lucerne University of Applied Sciences and Arts (HSLU).
+My thesis “Prototype of a Conversational Agent for Spiritual Consultation“ formed the foundation.
+The project was a collaboration between the university and the Catholic community church Peterskapelle (Peter’s Chapel) in Lucerne, Switzerland.

+I chose the way the system interacts with people, basing my decisions on literature on pastoral psychology and personal assumptions on how to keep a conversation going.
+I desired to let even people who are unable to use computers interact with this intelligent installation, letting them talk freely with the latest of technologies.

 **Links**
 - [Deus in Machina at HSLU](https://sites.hslu.ch/immersive-realities/deus-in-machina/)